Laser-based powder bed fusion systems for metals

 The resolution in the z-axis is affected by the layer thickness set but also on the scan strategy.

-Depending on which track is molten at what stage of the process it can affect the amount of
+Depending on which track is molten at what stage of the process it can affect the amount of powder-particles sticking to the surface.

 It is highly depended on material, laser power, spot sized, scan speed and layer thickness.